 What can be learned from the young people of 1976 as we move forward are the following key motivating factors:

 - Loss of life as a result of inferior education is unacceptable: Young voices are important in effecting critical change.
 As we work towards literacy development, child protection and safety is also at the root of this drive.
 This applies from early learning right up to tertiary education; respecting and listening to our young people needs to be part of the development of sustainable change.

 - Quality resources: This extends beyond what we use in the classroom.
-Its our human resources, our interaction with our environment that demands we build awareness in all who work in the literacy space, that quality needs to be at the core of our strategies.
+It's our human resources and our interaction with our environment that demands we build awareness in all who work in the literacy space, that quality needs to be at the core of our strategies.

-- Support: We need to support our learners, schools, teachers, parents, and principals to encourage a continued awareness of how all the different elements work together for sustainable change, that is behavioural and structural.
+- Support: We need to support our learners, schools, teachers, parents, and principals to encourage awareness of how all the different elements work together for sustainable change that is both behavioural and structural.
 Parents and youth alike need to feed in more critically to support this effort.

 - Flexibility, innovation and creativity: Our approaches need to be flexible and responsive enough to impact our children’s learning environments.
 Innovation, creativity and play are great components that can infuse renewed drive for schools that put literacy at the centre of critical change.

 In closing, let us continue to take time to reflect on fruitful lessons that can be learned from our young people with both an historical and modern view.
 This will help us better relate the inequality to issues not only around race and class, which are highly important, but also to move towards education policies and practices that value each and every child, parent, teacher and school from different backgrounds, all over our country.

 Smangele Mathebula, known as Madibookeng, is a literacy activist and currently works as a programme manager for help2read.